Training in Emergency Ultrasound

 - Develop significant hands-on sonography skills in the use of emergency ultrasound

-- Develop significant knowledge base for bedside diagnostic, procedural, and resuscitation ultrasound and advanced ultrasound applications
+- Develop significant knowledge base for bedside diagnostic, procedural, and resuscitation ultrasound and advanced ultrasound applications from other specialties

 - Advance his/her teaching skills through developing an emergency ultrasound lecture portfolio

 - Lead educational components of the resident and medical student ultrasound education such as lectures and journal clubs

 - Participate in regional, national or international CME courses